nebulab/playbook/source/personal-growth/learning-english.html.md

 technical or not, and it's actually far more important that it's something you're passionate about.
 The most clever and well-written book in the world won't do you any good if you find it boring.

-A good way to start is to ask your mentor to suggest some English content.
+A good way to start is to ask your manager to suggest some English content.
 Mention your interests and any challenges you have faced in the past, and they will be able to offer something you will like!
 You can also try to go back and re-read any books from your past in their original language.